 Get into the right hand lane and at the first set of traffic lights turn right onto Hosea Kutako Drive.
 Keep driving straight along Hosea Kutako until you reach the third set of traffic lights (you will first cross traffic light junctions at Mahatma Gandhi & Ooievaar).
 Before you reach the third set of lights get into the right hand lane, and then turn right into Harvey Street.
 Turn first left into Gesell and at the junction with Van Rhijn Street, turn left again and then almost immediately right into Osler Street (a split height street with two levels).
 We are situated near the far end of Osler, number 35 (next to an open piece of land).

-You will continue your drive, out to the airport to drop your hire car off in time to connect with your onward flight.
-The drive to the airport from town takes around 45 minutes and you should arrive no later than 2 hours before your flight departs in order to drop your car off and check in.
-There is one petrol station at the airport, as you approach the airport you will see a sign to the petrol station which is located on the left hand side of the main road, just after the turnoff to the airport.
-After filling up, you can drive from the petrol station to the airport parking without having to come back onto the main road, just follo
+You will continue your drive out to the airport, to drop your hire car off in good time to connect with your onward flight.
+The drive to the airport from town, takes around 45 minutes and you should plan to arrive no later than 2 hours before your flight departs, in order to give you plenty of time.
+There is one petrol station at the airport, for easy accessibility to fill up the tank, before dropping off the car.

 Located in a quiet suburb of Namibia’s capital city Windhoek, Rivendell caters for guests who enjoy homely, comfortable accommodation at a reasonable price.
 Rivendell is for many, “the last homely house before the wilds”!
 Relax around the swimming pool or lounge area, and maybe take some time to explore the shops and restaurants of the city.
 Accommodation consists of five en-suite rooms, five rooms with shared bathroom facilities, and two self-catering flats.
 Facilities include satellite TV lounge, large swimming pool, gardens, self-catering kitchen, honesty bar, free of charge WiFi internet, guest computer for people travelling without laptops, guest phone and safe off-road parking.